 Protecting your smile while playing sports is essential, even when you have braces.
 Mouthguards help protect your teeth and gums from injury.
-If you participate in basketball, boxing, hockey, football, gymnastics, lacrosse, martial arts, racquetball, rugby, track and field, skateboarding, skiing and snowboarding, skydiving, soccer, surfing, volleyball, water polo, weightlifting, or wrestling, to name just a few.
+If you participate in any contact sport such as basketball, boxing, hockey, football, gymnastics, lacrosse, martial arts, racquetball, rugby, track and field, skateboarding, skiing and snowboarding, skydiving, soccer, surfing, volleyball, water polo, weightlifting, or wrestling, to name just a few, you really should wear a mouth guard.

 It is recommended by the American Association of Orthodontists (AAO) that a mouthguard be worn for ALL contact sports.